-Older Americans Act reauthorization.
+Older Americans Act reauthorization

-DRCOG has been the designated area agency on aging (AAA) for the metro area under the auspices of the federal Older Americans Act since 1973.
+DRCOG has been the designated Area Agency on Aging (AAA) for the metro area under the auspices of the federal Older Americans Act since 1973.
 In this capacity, DRCOG is responsible for planning and advocating for the needs of the region's older residents, as well as for providing a broad array of services and programs.

-Although Congress reauthorized the Older Americans Act in 2016, the act is set to expire in 2018.
-Since the last full reauthorization (2006), the challenges to communities, states and the nation presented by the aging of the population have continued to accelerate across the nation but particularly in Colorado.
-This critical national issue has continued to put pressure on services, especially the need for more tailored in-home and community-based services, more focused prevention programs, for consumer advocacy in long-term care facilities, and increased support for family caregivers.
+Although Congress reauthorized the Older Americans Act in 2016, the act is set to expire in 2019.
+Since the last full reauthorization (2006), the challenges to communities, states and the nation presented by the aging of the population have continued to accelerate across the U.S. but particularly in Colorado.
+This critical national issue has continued to put pressure on services, especially the need for more tailored in-home and community-based services, the need for more focused prevention programs, the need for consumer advocacy in long-term care facilities, and increased support for family caregivers.
 These issues were not addressed in any substantive way in the 2016 reauthorization.
 The 2016 reauthorization also only partially addressed the funding imbalances in the existing Older Americans Act funding formula.
 The coming reauthorization offers a prime opportunity to modernize and reshape aging services in the U.S. and rebalance the allocation of Older Americans Act funds to the states.
 Accordingly, DRCOG adopts the following principles for reauthorization of the Older Americans Act.